seansovine/numerical_examples/diff_eq/orbital_mech/README.md

 One can show (see [Wikipedia](<https://en.wikipedia.org/wiki/Kepler_orbit#Mathematical_solution_of_the_differential_equation_(1)_above>)) that in this model the orbits will be conics -- either circular, parabolic, or hyperbolic depending on the energy of the initial conditions.
-The `scipy` solver produces a fairly accurate approximation in a reasonable amount of time.